 Remove the lid and press the bottom to release the patty.

-Ladies & Gentlemen, here is my friend, “RiceBob SquarePants”
+Ladies & Gentlemen, here is my friend, “RiceBob SquarePants”.

-Then I thought there might be someone who doesn’t want to go through all the trouble building this RiceBob, so I have a quick solution for those.
+Then, I thought there might be someone who doesn’t want to go through all the trouble building this RiceBob, so I have a quick solution for those.
 The rice balls!

-#2.
-Kimchi Tuna Rice Balls
+2. Kimchi Seaweed Rice Balls

 I think these balls might be perfect to put on Halloween table since they ‘sort of’ carry the spooky black shade to match the Halloween theme.
 What-da-ya-think?

+Now, which one did I like better, the Ricebob or the spooky balls?
 I will be honest.
 I liked the Ricebob better.
 All because he is wearing pants.
 Just kidding!

 They both had similar taste but I prefer the flavor and the texture of rice and kimchi getting mingled in my mouth rather than all combined when it entered.
 But seriously, both are good on their own.

+I still have lots of kimchi left.
+Alas!!!
 Okay, this was one unexpected long post.
 I’m out now.
 Thanks for reading!